pa4080/mw-PrivateWikiAccessControl/README.md

     # Other configuration directives...

     # Define variables for 'DocumentRoot' and the wiki's database name,
-    # because thy will be used several times
+    # because thy will be used few times.
     #
     Define wikiDocumentRoot "/var/www/your.wiki.document.root.directory"
     Define wikiDBName "your_wiki_db_name"